Diagnostic Yield of WES in Infantile HCM with Normal CMA: A Case of PTPN11-associated Noonan Syndrome

 Molecular confirmation mandated a shift to a specialized surveillance program:

-- Growth Hormone (GH) Strategy: Established a monitoring protocol for GH therapy to balance growth needs against the risk of exacerbating myocardial hypertrophy.
+- Growth Hormone (GH) Calibration: Structured a monitoring protocol for GH therapy to balance growth optimization against the potential risk of accelerating myocardial hypertrophy.

 4. Pitfalls: The Risks of an Incomplete Diagnosis